-The notion of chronic fatigue shouldn't be reduced to the simple definition of experiencing tiredness every now and then; it's actually a debilitating condition that can leave you feeling totally devoid of energy and unable to make it through simple daily activities.
+The notion of chronic fatigue shouldn't be reduced to the simple definition of experiencing exhaustion every now and then; it's actually a debilitating condition that can leave you feeling totally devoid of energy and unable to make it through simply daily activities.
 While getting to the root of the problem and fighting it with medication is often necessary, there are natural changes you can make to provide extra support for improving your symptoms.

 What is Chronic Fatigue Syndrome?

 The Mayo Clinic defines chronic fatigue syndrome as an intense feeling of exhaustion that cannot be explained by an underlying medical condition.
 While there is not one definitive cause of chronic fatigue syndrome, scientists believe there are multiple factors that are involved with the development of the disease, like an overactive immune system or certain viruses.
 Additionally, other conditions like depression and sleep disorders, for example, may play a part in contributing to chronic fatigue.
 Those who suffer from chronic fatigue typically experience an all-consuming feeling of extreme lethargy possibly in addition to muscle pain, reduced concentration and memory, below-average quality of sleep, sore throat and even pain in the joints.
 Once the major contributing cause is found, your doctor may prescribe medications and even therapy to help improve your symptoms.
 However, there are also lifestyle changes you can make to help replenish your energy levels and fight off exhaustion.

 Make yourself exercise, even if it's just a little